eclipse-che4z/che-che4z/README.md

 The Che4z community consists of several sub-projects that focus on specific areas of the codebase.
 Like any open source project, each sub-projects has it's own governance structure and release process that aligns with the primary framework guidelines.

-Current Che4z Sub-projects are:
-- z/OS Resource Explorer
-- COBOL Language Support

 ### Documentation

 * https://github.com/eclipse/che-docs - Che4z Documentation GitHub
-* https://www.eclipse.org/che/docs/ - Che4z documentation customer facing site
+* https://www.eclipse.org/che/docs/che-7/eclipse-che4z/ - Che4z documentation customer facing site

-## Third Party Licensing
-Eclipse Che4z uses the [Eclipse Public License v2.0](https://www.eclipse.org/legal/epl-v20.html), and the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) for both z/OS Resource Explorer and COBOL Language Support.